 Wilhelm ‘Willy’ Hagara was born in Vienna, Austria in 1927.
 He was initially trained as a postal clerk and practised this profession as well.

-In 1946, he won a popular song contest in the Wiener Konzerthaus.
-He focused all his activities to this new career, and took singing and acting lessons.
+In 1946, Hagara won a popular song contest in the Wiener Konzerthaus.
+He focused all his activities on this new career and took singing and acting lessons.
+During this time he was successful with folk songs and as the singer of John Fehring's band, who later became the leader of the ORF Big Band Orchestra.

-Finally in 1955, his breakthrough came with the song 'Eine Kutsche voller Mädels' (A coach full of girls).
+Hagara was a classic band singer who performed one of his songs in an early Schlager show for the German ARD television, Schlager-Expreß/Schlager Express (1953).
+Finally, in 1955, his breakthrough came with the song 'Eine Kutsche voller Mädels' (A Coach Full Of Girls).
 Willy Hagara moved to Frankfurt in Germany and he became something like the German Perry Como, whose songs in German versions he often would sing.

-Two years later he appeared in his first film, the musical comedy Weißer Holunder/White Elder (Paul May, 1957) with Germaine Damar.
+Two years later Willy Hagara appeared in his first film, the musical comedy Weißer Holunder/White Elder (Paul May, 1957) with Germaine Damar.
+It was followed by a string of light entertainment films.

-It was followed by a string of light entertainment films: Liebe, Mädchen und Soldaten/Love, girls and soldiers (Franz Antel, 1958), Mein ganzes Herz ist voll Musik/My whole heart is filled with music (Helmut Weiss, 1959), Der Haustyrann/The domestic tyrant (Hans Deppe, 1959) starring Heinz Erhardt, Laß mich am Sonntag nicht allein/Let me not be alone on Sunday (Arthur Maria Rabenalt, 1959) with Heidi Brühl, and Paprika/Pepper (Kurt Wilhelm, 1959).
+Hagara could be seen in Liebe, Mädchen und Soldaten/Love, Girls And Soldiers (Franz Antel, 1958), Mein ganzes Herz ist voll Musik/My Whole Heart Is Filled With Music (Helmut Weiss, 1959), Der Haustyrann/The domestic tyrant (Hans Deppe, 1959) starring Heinz Erhardt, Laß mich am Sonntag nicht allein/Let Me Not Alone On Sunday (Arthur Maria Rabenalt, 1959) with Heidi Brühl, and Paprika/Pepper (Kurt Wilhelm, 1959).

 Austrian postcard by Kellner, Wien, no. 82466.
 Publicity still for Paprika/Pepper (1959).